-The sub-tropical ridge system over northern parts of Africa and Arabia is expected to continue blocking the interaction between the mid-latitude and tropical cyclonic systems Sudan and Ethiopia.
+The intensification and expansion of the Sahara anticyclonic system is expected to influence the flow over northern Africa, while the Arabian anticyclonic system is expected to influence the flow over the Gulf of Aden and adjoining horn of Africa region.
 Localized convegence and confluences lines over Gulf of Guinea extending into Congo basin, in association with moisture flux from Southwest Indian and Atlantic oceans are expected to enchance chance for precipitation.